 That night when I went to work, I had a whole different feeling about the mail.
 I was encouraged to study postal history, which I learned dates back to the ancient Assyrians, and have been thrilled to see how deeply it has been an expression of man’s imagination: the desire of people to receive—and also convey—a picture of what is happening in another part of the world.

 Words can hardly describe the pleasure and excitement I felt—and the relief!—at no longer being strapped to myself, but able to use my thought to try to see the insides of other people—in my family, among my coworkers, or in a person I met for the first time.
-Learning to use my imagination to know another person as she truly is enabled me to fall deeply, excitedly in love the woman who is now my wife and dear friend, Carol McCluer.
+Learning to use my imagination to know another person as she truly is enabled me to fall deeply, excitedly in love with the woman who is now my wife and dear friend, Carol McCluer.
 This is real romance, and I’m so grateful I feel it, and that—together with our daughter, Sara—we’re studying the greatest education in the world!

 2. Imagination in an Important Man of Letters